Edited by: Keri Stooksbury

 - Watermelon Greek salad

 Wines are also in abundance on the menu, thanks to world-renowned sommelier Anthony Giglio.
-Here are some wines available for pour:
+Here are some wines available for pouring:

 - Sparkling: Prosecco, Nino Franco ‘Rustico’, NV, Conegliano-Valdobbiadene, Veneto, Italy